 SIU School of Medicine values diversity in all its forms.
 The School seeks to attract and enroll a diverse group of students well suited to meet the mission of the school.
-Guidance and support for faculty, students and staff is provided through the school's Office of Equity, Diversity, and Inclusion and other resources.
+Guidance and support for faculty, students and staff is provided through the School's Office of Diversity, Multicultural and Minority Affairs and other resources.

-Contact Dr. Wendi El-Amin Associate Dean for Equity, Diversity and Inclusion 217-545-7334 wel-amin@siumed.edu
+Contact Dr. Wesley McNeese, Associate Dean for Diversity and Inclusion 217-545-7334 wmcneese@siumed.edu.